codeclimate/codeclimate-rubocop/config/contents/metrics/block_nesting.md

-This cop checks for excessive nesting of conditional and looping constructs.
+Checks for excessive nesting of conditional and looping constructs.

 You can configure if blocks are considered using the `CountBlocks`